gjr80/weewx-realtime_clientraw/README.md

 ## Description ##

-The *Realtime clientraw* extension is a weeWX extension that generates a loop data based *clientraw.txt* file for near realtime updating of the [Saratoga Weather Website Templates](http://saratoga-weather.org/wxtemplates/index.php "Free Weather Website Templates") dashboard.
+The *Realtime clientraw* extension is a weeWX extension that generates a loop data based *clientraw.txt* file for near realtime updating of the [Saratoga Weather Website templates](http://saratoga-weather.org/wxtemplates/index.php "Free Weather Website Templates") dashboards.

+**Note:** The Saratoga dashboards include the standard dashboard included in the Saratoga Weather Website templates and the so called Alternative dashboard.
+Use of the term *Saratoga dashboards* in this repository is taken to mean both the standard dashboard included in the Saratoga Weather Website templates and the so called Alternative dashboard.

+**Note:** Whilst *clientraw.txt* can be used for a number of purposes other than near realtime updates of the Saratoga dashboards, (eg updating Weather Display Live or Meteotemplate), the *Realtime clientraw* extension has been developed solely for updating the Saratoga dashboards.
+As such some *clientraw.txt* fields not used by the Saratoga dashboards have not been calculated and consequently the *Realtime clientraw* extension generated *clientraw.txt* may not be suitable for these other purposes.
+The initial comments in the *rtcr.py* file detail the *clientraw.txt* fields that are not calculated.

 ## Pre-Requisites ##

 The *Realtime clientraw* extension requires weeWX v3.4.0 or greater.
-Use of the *Realtime clientraw* extension with the [Saratoga Weather Website Templates](http://saratoga-weather.org/wxtemplates/index.php "Free Weather Website Templates") requires the installation and configuration for use with weeWX of the [Saratoga Weather Website Templates](http://saratoga-weather.org/wxtemplates/index.php "Free Weather Website Templates").
+Use of the *Realtime clientraw* extension with the Saratoga template requires the installation and configuration for use with weeWX of the Saratoga templates.

 ## Installation ##